Bronco Lane: Bronco's digits

 Lane had his five fingers and 10 toes preserved in formaldehyde and kept them behind the regimental mess.
 When the National Army Museum approached him seeking items to commemorate his climb in 1976 Lane presented them with his severed digits together with an ice axe he used during his climb.
 Lane stated at the time that "I don't think it was quite what they were expecting...but I haven't got any use for them any more and I thought it would be nice to see them exhibited."
 The toes were not in good enough condition to be exhibited but the fingers were placed on display on a wooden plinth.

+Death

+Lane died from complications of Alzheimer's disease on 22 March 2024, at the age of 78.